Help us improve your experience.

 Virtual IP Address Considerations

-The Kubernetes worker nodes host the pods that handle the applications workload.
+The Kubernetes worker nodes host the pods that handle the workload of the applications.

-A pod is the smallest deployable unit of computing created and managed in Kubernetes, and contains one or more containers, with shared storage and network resources, and with specific instructions on how to run the applications.
-Containers are the lowest level of processing and is where applications or microservices are executed.
+A pod is the smallest deployable unit of computing created and managed in Kubernetes.
+A pod contains one or more containers, with shared storage and network resources, and with specific instructions on how to run the applications.
+Containers are the lowest level of processing, and you execute applications or microservices in containers.

-All features of Paragon Automation are implemented using a combination of microservices.
-Some of these microservices need to be accessible from outside the cluster as they provide services to end users (managed devices), and administrators.
-For example, the pceserver service needs to be accessible to establish PCEP sessions between PE routers and Paragon Automation.
+You implement all features of Paragon Automation using a combination of microservices.
+You need to make some of these microservices accessible from outside the cluster as they provide services to end users (managed devices) and administrators.
+For example, you must make the pceserver service accessible to establish PCEP sessions between provider edge (PE) routers and Paragon Automation.

-These services need to be exposed outside of the Kubernetes cluster with specific addresses that are reachable from the external devices.
-Because a service can be running on any of the worker nodes at a given time, the external addresses should be Virtual IP Addresses (VIPs), and not the address of any given worker node.
+You need to expose these services outside of the Kubernetes cluster with specific addresses that are reachable from the external devices.
+Because a service can be running on any of the worker nodes at a given time, you must use virtual IP addresses (VIPs) as the external addresses.
+You must not use the address of any given worker node as an external address.

 In this example: